sdcio/docs/docs/examples/1_k8s_srl_collocated.md

 Once the sdc components are up and running, you can proceed to deploy devices, configuring them using YANG schemas.
 To do this we deploy [containerlab][containerlab] using a simple topology as shown below.

 !!!warning "Container connectivity"
     Ensure the network and kind cluster containers can communicate.
-In this example this is accomplished by configuring containerlab to use the kind docker bridge for management `mgmt.network: kind`.
+In this example this is accomplished by configuring containerlab to use the kind docker bridge for its management network `mgmt.network: kind`.

 ```yaml
 name: srl-lab